 India has taken note of China’s last Monday’s virtual meeting in Kunming of countries from the Indian Ocean region.

-The Indian Navy is actively considering renting jetty at private port north of Chennai to berth an aircraft carrier as part of its plans to deploy one of the two aircraft carriers on the eastern seaboard.
-This is because India’s first aircraft carrier, INS Vikramaditya, is anticipated to resume sailing and fighter operations by mid-December following major refit.
+The Indian Navy is actively considering renting a jetty at a private port north of Chennai to berth an aircraft carrier as part of its plans to deploy one of the two aircraft carriers on the eastern seaboard.
+This is because India’s first aircraft carrier, INS Vikramaditya, is anticipated to resume sailing and fighter operations by mid-December following a major refit.

 As the Modi administration tries to finalise the agreement for the indigenous aircraft carrier’s 26 marine fighter planes, French Defense Minister Sebastien Lecornu boarded India’s recently commissioned aircraft carrier INS Vikrant off the coast of Kochi.